 This site is a free online resource that strives to offer helpful content and comparison features to our visitors.
 We accept advertising compensation from companies that appear on the site.
 Company listings on this page DO NOT imply endorsement.
 We do not feature all providers on the market.
 Except as expressly set forth in our Terms of Use, all representations and warranties regarding the information presented on this page are disclaimed.
 The information, including pricing, which appears on this site is subject to change at any time.

-AAG offers a large selection of loan products for older homeowners, including jumbo loans, rate-and-term finance loans, and cash-out refinance loans for those nearing or in retirement.
+AAG offers a large selection of loan products for older homeowners, including HECM, HomeSafe© (proprietary jumbo reverse) and HS 2nd.
 However, AAG is most known for its reverse mortgage.

 The reverse mortgage allows you to stay in your home while using its equity to help supplement your retirement income.
 The right to remain in your home is contingent on paying property taxes and homeowners insurance, maintaining the home, and complying with the loan terms.

-Other than these, there are no monthly mortgage payments (a requirement of the loan)—your eligibility is based on the age of the youngest homeowner (if you’re married) and your ability to afford the home’s insurance, taxes, and upkeep.
+Other than these, there are no monthly mortgage payments.
+At a minimum, your eligibility is based on the age of the youngest homeowner (if you’re married) and your ability to afford the home’s insurance, taxes, and upkeep.

-Homeowners without a mortgage and who are at least 55 years old will benefit the most from reverse mortgages.
-AAG is also a good option for older senior homeowners with good credit and a low debt-to-income ratio who are looking for a mortgage refinance or jumbo loan.
+Homeowners without a mortgage could benefit the most from reverse mortgages.
+AAG is also a good option for older senior homeowners who are looking for a mortgage refinance or jumbo loan.

 AAG offers several types of reverse mortgage loans, with different options for receiving your money:

-To apply for a reverse mortgage, you must prove that you can afford the home’s maintenance, taxes, and insurance.
+To apply for a reverse mortgage, at minimum, you must prove that you can afford the home’s maintenance, taxes, and insurance.
 You may be asked to provide:

-You’ll also need to undergo reverse mortgage counseling and provide the certificate of completion proving you understand what a reverse mortgage is and how it affects your estate.
+You’ll also need to undergo reverse mortgage counseling conducted by an independent third-party counselor approved by the U.S. Department of Housing and Urban Development (HUD) and provide the certificate of completion proving you understand what a reverse mortgage is and how it affects your estate.

 AAG customer support representatives are specialists who can walk you through questions or concerns about a reverse mortgage application.
-Phone support is available on 866-948-0003, Monday through Saturday, from 9:30am to 5pm ET.
+Phone support is available at (800) 608-6040, Monday through Saturday, from 9:30am to 5pm ET.

 Senior homeowners looking for help planning their golden years could benefit from using AAG’s services.
-They offer the largest selection of reverse mortgage and refinance options for seniors to help them make the most of their retirement, with a range of payout options.
-Answering a few simple questions with a representative will allow AAG to provide you with specifics about your eligibility.
+They offer a large selection of reverse mortgage options for seniors to help them make the most of their retirement, with a range of payout options.
+Speak with a reverse mortgage professional from AAG to help you understand your options.

 When you work with a reputable company like AAG, which provides resources and education every step of the way, you’ll know what to expect when you take out a reverse mortgage, including the fees, accumulated interest, and the bottom line.

-While every lender differs, in general, you must be at least 62 years old for an HECM, however AAG have other proprietary products like HomeSafe that allow homeowners 55+ to access a portion of their home's equity, own your home without a mortgage, live in your home full-time, and be able to afford the home’s basic costs, including real estate taxes, homeowners insurance, and overall upkeep.
+While every lender differs, in general, you must be at least 62 years old for an HECM, however AAG has other proprietary products like HomeSafe© that allow homeowners 55+* to access a portion of their home's equity.
+In addition, you must own your home or have paid-down a considerable amount of your existing mortgage, live in the home as your primary residence, and be able to pay property taxes, insurance, and home maintenance.

 As with any mortgage, there are options for fixed and variable interest rates.